-The age profile and mix of genders within the population of policyholders is spread with the expectation that the entity's risk concentration in relation to any particular age group is minimal.
+The demographics within the population of policyholders is spread with the expectation that the risk concentration is minimal.

-(c) Sensitivity to insurance risks
+(iv) Sensitivity to insurance risks

 The nature of the terms of the life insurance contracts written is such that certain external variables can be identified on which related cash flows for claim payments depend.
 The table below provides an overview of the key variables upon which the amount of related cash flows are dependent.